jennifer-z-1/DXC_Tech_1A/README.md

 # DXC Technology 1A
-Willa Liou, jennifer zheng, cindy nakhammouane, Destiny osemwengie
+Willa Liou, Jennifer Zheng, Cindy Nakhammouane, Destiny Osemwengie

 # Overview
 The purpose of this project is to create an AI-driven chatbot that effectively understands and interprets the EU AI Act.